fauna/faunadb-ruby/README.md

 end
 ```

-### ActiveModel

-Fauna provided ActiveModel-compatible classes that can be used
-directly, as well as extended for custom types.
-Examples follow.

-#### Setting Up the Schema
+### Setting Up the Schema

-First, create your Ruby classes:
+First, create some Ruby classes to model your domain.
+They must
+inherit from the `Fauna::Class` base class:

 ```ruby
 # Create a custom Pig class.